JBC Financial Aid Office

 Awards and scholarships are available to help students fund their education.
 Funds are awarded based upon specific criteria such as academic achievement, financial need, community involvement, etc.

 Academic Progress Award – Awarded yearly to 1 senior and 2 juniors per area high school who demonstrate academic effort and improvement along with a strong work ethic.
 Recipients are chosen by their respective high school officials.
-This award covers full tuition toward a JBC associate degree (6 terms of study).
+This award covers full tuition toward a JBC associate degree (up to 8 terms of study).
 Funds are applied after financial aid and a cumulative GPA of 2.5 is required to maintain this award for a subsequent year of study.

 Entrepreneurship Award – Awarded yearly to 2 seniors per area BOCES and Warren Career Center who demonstrate strong work ethic and an interest in owning or managing a business.
 Recipients are chosen by their respective BOCES/WCC officials.
-This award covers full tuition toward a JBC associate degree (6 terms of study).
+This award covers full tuition toward a JBC associate degree (up to 8 terms of study).
 Funds are applied after financial aid and a cumulative GPA of 2.5 is required to maintain this award for a subsequent year of study.

-- NYS Residents – Award covers full tuition.
+• NYS Residents – Award covers full tuition.
 Funds are applied after financial aid.
 Cumulative GPA of 2.5 is required to maintain award for subsequent years of study.

-- Out-of-State Residents – *JBC requires NO OUT-OF-STATE TUITION* Award covers 50% of tuition.
+• Out-of-State Residents – *JBC requires NO OUT-OF-STATE TUITION* Award covers 50% of tuition.
 Funds are applied after financial aid.
 Cumulative GPA of 2.5 is required to maintain award for subsequent years of study.

 John August Johnson Scholarship – Administered by the Chautauqua Region Community Foundation and awarded exclusively to JBC students pursuing their associate degree who show academic promise and financial need.
 Candidates must submit an essay describing why JBC is their college of choice.
 Awards range from $500 to $1,500 annually, and a cumulative GPA of 2.5 is required to maintain this award for a subsequent year of study.
 On average, CRCF disburses a total of $19,000 per year to John August John recipients.